Towards Markov-State Holography: Conclusion

-\emph{Conclusion.---}In this Letter, we proposed a histogram-based method to infer, for the first time, memory \emph{locally}, i.e.~non-Markovianity of transitions between any pair of observed states.
+We proposed a histogram-based method to infer, for the first time, memory \emph{locally}, i.e.~non-Markovianity of transitions between any pair of observed states.
 The method is based on transition probabilities conditioned on history sequences of different lengths.
 The convergence rate of these ``history'' histograms towards a stationary distribution provides, for the first time, \emph{a local quantification of the duration of memory}, which reflects how distinct microscopic paths projecting onto the same observed transition decorrelate in path space.
+The duration of memory is measured by the number of observable transitions $k$ prior to a specific transition.
 Accordingly, this provides information about the hidden topology of microscopic paths in a holography-like fashion.
 Under the assumption of at least one observable Markov state, we proved that the histograms indeed always converge to a stationary distribution when the history becomes infinitely long.
-The analytical predictions were corroborated by simulation results for a 7-state Markov network example.
+The analytical predictions were corroborated by simulation results for a $8$-state Markov network example.

 The histogram-based method provides information on local (hidden) properties of the network, which is quite different from (but complementary to) the information gained from local waiting time distributions.
-The method may be easily extended to account for waiting times, by simply discretizing the continuous-time trajectory with a fixed time interval.
-However, the statistics would depend on the discretization.
-In practice, the analysis of discretized continuous-time trajectories requires longer trajectories for sufficient sampling than the analysis of sequences eliminating waiting times.
 The method can be applied to test whether a Markov-state model consistently captures the underlying dynamics and also provides a more reliable (yet still \emph{not} definitive) practical criterion for a ``Markov state''.
 It would be interesting to connect the local memory inferred here to properties of memory kernels \cite{Tanja_PR,Tanja_JCP,Tanja_3,Ginot2022,Roland_PRL,Lavacchi_2024,Dalton_2025} and to seek for a holography-like understanding of the weak-memory regime \cite{Kay_1,Kay_2}.